This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 Location

 The geographic area to which the unit process data were collected or refer.
-If multiple locations were used, indicate the highest geographic location (e.g., if data for several states across the US were collected then enter ‘US’).
+If multiple locations were used, indicate the location using the lowest common geographic resolution (e.g., if data for several states across the US were collected then enter ‘US’).
 Describe the locations in the geography ‘Description’ field.

 Example(s)